opawg/podcast-hosts/README.md

 * `iab`: a boolean showing whether a podcast host is able to offer [IAB Certified Compliant statistics](https://iabtechlab.com/compliance-programs/compliant-companies/#podcast).
 This does not mean that all statistics from this host are certified compliant.

+* `abilities_stats`: a boolean showing whether this podcast host uses its logs to provide stats

+* `abilities_tracking`: a boolean showing whether this podcast host uses its logs to provide tracking and attribution

+* `abilities_dynamicaudio`: a boolean showing whether this podcast host is capable of dynamic content insertion, used for advertising or content.

 * `hosturl`: a website link (escaped) that links to the homepage of the podcast host.

 Each entry _can_ contain the following properties: